49 States Use Common Law, Louisiana Does Not

 - Common law strongly relies on precedent.
 Statutes are not comprehensively codified.
 Instead, judicial decisions in previous cases are documented as case law.
 That case law becomes the basis for future rulings, with judges having the discretion to select which relevant precedent(s) apply to a given case.

 - Louisiana civil law relies on a judge’s interpretation of codified statutes.
-Instead of focusing on past rulings, Louisiana law gives judges the discretion to interpret the law.
-That can open up the possibility of different judicial interpretations and different applications of the same law for similar cases, regardless of precedent.
+Instead of focusing on past rulings, Louisiana law allows judges to interpret the law.
+That can open up the possibility of different judicial interpretations and applications of the same law for similar cases, regardless of precedent.

 Here, it’s also crucial to understand that:

-- The legal terminology used in Louisiana is necessarily not the same as in other states.
-Take, for instance, the “liberative prescription,” as it’s known in Louisiana.
+- Louisiana’s legal terminology is not necessarily the same as in other states.
+Take, for instance, the “liberative prescription,” known in Louisiana.
 This refers to the deadlines for filing a case, and it’s called the “statute of limitations” in every other state in the U.S. Here’s a helpful Civil Law to Common Law Dictionary, correlating all the different terms and providing definitions for each.

 - Louisiana law today is more of a hybrid legal system based on the Napoleonic Code with some common law influences.
 Additionally, Louisiana civil procedure law does comply with the U.S. Federal Rules of Civil Procedure (source: LSU Law).